 Committee Responsible for Fund Raising:

-The Standing Committee on Management, Finance and Property of the Diocese of the Diocese shall be responsible for generating capital for the Fund.
-(Amended 102nd and 115th Sessions)
+The Administrators of the Fund shall be responsible for generating capital for the Fund.
 Approval of Fund-Raising Projects:

 All fund-raising projects proposed for the fund shall be approved by Diocesan Council and the Administrators before being implemented.
-(Amended 102nd and 115th Sessions)

 PART 9 - OTHER ENDOWMENT FUNDS OF THE DIOCESE